 - Square Chalkboard Tap Handle

 - Round Chalkboard Tap Handle

-- Darth Vader or Storm Trooper Handle
+- Darth Vader Tap Handle

 - Skeleton Tap Handle

-All the items above make for great gifts.
+All the items above make for great gifts for homebrewers.
 However, if you know someone who has everything listed above, might be the type of person that is very particular about what they use, or just completely unsure of what to get as a gift, a gift card is the way to go.
 Amazon is always a safe option for gift cards.
 If you want to homebrew store specific you could purchase a gift card directly from one of the homebrew stores listed on the Best Homebrew Stores page.
 Some of them include; MoreBeer, love2brew, Adventures in Homebrewing, and Great Fermentations.

-*Prices listed are subject to change.
+All prices listed are subject to change.